 Rosalie Krause Elementary (placeholder) is appreciated by parents for combining solid academic standards with supportive student services.
 The school excels in delivering reading and math instruction with differentiated teaching to meet students at their level.
 Enrichment programs in art, music, and after-school help create well-rounded student experiences.

 Teachers and staff are known for warm communication and attentiveness to individual student growth.
 For many families seeking both excellence and care, this school is among the strong contenders.
-Explore here
+To read more about this school, please refer to its official website.

 6. Frederick Douglass Elementary (Mastery)